• Skip to main content

 Do children need sarongs at Balinese temples?

-What colours are appropriate at Balinese temples?
+What colors are appropriate at Balinese temples?

-Where do I leave my shoes at the temple?
+Where should I leave my shoes?

 Follow local signs.
 You can carry your sandals or shoes in a small bag, but keep paths clear of offerings and walkways.